Devlan-Mckenzie/ELEN4012A_22P61_Firewall_Visualization/README.md

 # Muchaveleli Manjate

 To run the application, first create a virtual environment to import all modules and depencencies.
-Then run the command: python hello.py Rules.txt
+Then run the command: python main.py
+Then follow the instructions given in the output console